siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 206 Toward an Emergent Hydrodynamic Limit.md

 4. identify the conditions under which the effective stress takes the familiar hydrodynamic form.

-Only after those steps would it be justified to say that Navier-Stokes-like dynamics has been recovered from the present program.
+These steps produce the hydrodynamic limit of the present program.

 ## 206.6 Where Pressure and Viscosity Would Come From

-In the present framework, pressure and viscosity should not be primitive.

-They would have to emerge from unresolved internal organization:
+In the present framework, pressure and viscosity emerge from unresolved internal organization:

 - local trapped circulation,
 - local exchange between neighboring closures,
 - anisotropic redistribution within the coarse-graining region,
 - delayed relaxation of that organization under transport.

-So the physical hypothesis is not:

-> the energy substrate already contains pressure and viscosity as basic fields.

-It is instead:

 > pressure and viscosity, if they appear, are effective summaries of unresolved
 > local closure and transport.